furio1999/furio1999.github.io/_pages/athlete.md

 ## A taekwondoka turned endurance athlete

-I started this long sport journey thanks to my swimming classes in my childohood, together with what I consider the first milestone of my life: **my taekwondo learning path**.
+I started this long sport journey thanks to my swimming classes in my childhood, together with what I consider the first milestone of my life: **my taekwondo learning path**.
 I joined several tournaments, met a lot of friends and expecially, I started to understand how my body works, and changing my introvert nature.
 The dark belt (first DAN) is one of the last things of that experience, and I still feel today a strong pride and emotions when I wear it.
 I will come back one day.

 After two parenthesis in tennis, I started competing again in mountain-bike in 2017-2018, running (2018-present), and road cycling (2021-present).